karenlywu/olist-power-bi-stats-analysis/README.md

 - **Static dataset:** Olist data covers 2016–2018 only.
 Findings reflect Brazilian e-commerce patterns from that period and may not generalize to current market conditions.
+- **OLS on ordinal outcome:** review score is a 1–5 discrete scale.
+  Ordered logistic regression would be more statistically appropriate, though OLS coefficient estimates are directionally reliable at this sample size.